Home > Buyers Guides

 What makes them different from other Walk-in Tubs?

-A bariatric walk-in tub can be 45% larger than traditional walk-in tubs.
 Many tubs that call themselves bariatric are only a few inches wider at the seat.
-Be sure when looking for a bariatric walk-in tub to find a proper size.
+When looking for a bariatric walk-in tub, be sure to find a proper size.

 Bariatric walk-in tubs have wider doors, a wider seat, and a sturdier frame.
 Many individuals with bariatric needs prefer walk-in tubs to regular tubs because of the convenience of bathing while seated.
 However, they can find bathing in regular tubs cumbersome or even painful.